 In the "Breakout" episode of Megas XLR, highly-advanced sentient beings are shown to imprison a criminal.
 A title card then says "1,987,462,128,012 years later..." and cuts to present day, making the timeframe a little over 132 times the current length of existence.

 In one episode of Chip 'n Dale Rescue Rangers, the evil Fleeblebroxian decides to go to a supermarket for a while ("just a couple of megaseconds") on the way back.
-He's going to be there for about a month - 1 megasecond = 1*10^6 sec = 278 hours = 11.6 days.
+He's going to be there for about two weeks- 1 megasecond = 1*10^6 sec = 278 hours = 11.6 days.